taylorific/chef-training/slides.md

 # Configuration as Data

-- Way to express configuration in a simple way, outside the configuration manageemnt code
+- Way to express configuration in a simple way, outside the configuration manageement code
   - In Chef, can use arrays and hashes in attributes
 - Defaults are provided
 - Engineers can munge the bits they want